carrtesy/carrtesy.github.io/_pages/about.md

 **First moment with neural network project!**

 For my Undergraduate Research Project, I've participated in [Prof. Simon Woo's DASH LAB](https://dash-lab.github.io/About/) Project, and did some researches on Tensor Decomposition for Deepfake Detection Project.
-You may visited my [github repo](https://github.com/dongminkim0220/Deepfake_with_tensor_decomposition) for my project, and see some ideas, and my own research procedure there.
+You may visit my [github repo](https://github.com/dongminkim0220/Deepfake_with_tensor_decomposition) for my project, and see some ideas, and my own research procedure there.

 ![tedcmp](/assets/images/about/tedcmp.jpg)